Betoken/Whitepaper/BetokenWhitepaper.md

 #### 1.3.1 Cyclic Design

-The reason that Betoken functions in rigid cycles rather than a more asynchronous manner is that it make the model much, much simpler.
+The reason that Betoken functions in rigid cycles rather than a more asynchronous manner is that it makes the model much, much simpler.
 Asynchronicity will introduce many problems that we don't necessarily know good answers to, such as:

 * How do we ensure that users can't just hold on to their Kairos without ever making investment decisions?
 * How can we prevent users from canceling their stakes in a proposal that starts crashing right before its profitability is supposed to be evaluated?